Nurse who recovered from Nipah virus infection dies of cardiac arrest in Bengal hospital: Official | Health

 Nurse who recovered from Nipah virus infection dies of cardiac arrest in Bengal hospital: Official

-A 25-year-old nurse who had recovered from Nipah virus infection died of cardiac arrest on Thursday at a private hospital at Barasat in North 24 Parganas district of West Bengal, a state health department official said.
+A nurse who had recovered from Nipah virus infection died of cardiac arrest at a private hospital in West Bengals Barasat on Thursday, a state health department official said.

 - Country: